 However, in this study, C. portoricensis leaf ethanol extracts showed serious depletion in the levels of serum cardiac and liver marker enzymes in rats exposed to kerosene.
 The treated groups showed (Table 2) a significant reduction in serum ALT, AST, ALP and LDH levels in dose dependent manner compared with the control and the vitamin C treated group.
-This could be due to the presence of the phytochemicals such as flavonoids saponin tannins etc that function as antioxidants in mopping free radicals generated by the kerosene xenobiotic and preventing membrane lipid peroxidation thus restoring membrane integrity.
+This could be due to the presence of the phytochemicals such as flavonoids saponin tannins that function as antioxidants in mopping free radicals generated by the kerosene xenobiotic and preventing membrane lipid peroxidation thus restoring membrane integrity.
 The result obtained from the current study correlates with the activity of AST was significantly higher in male and female rats exposed to kerosene and petrol-contaminated diets when compared to the control.
 Increase activity of AST has also been reported in CCI4-induced toxicity in rats42.
 This increase may be due to the abnormal dynamic properties of cellular membranes following exposure to hydrocarbon fractions present in kerosene.

-Lactate dehydrogenase (LDH), a cytosolic enzyme catalyzes the reversible conversion of pyruvate to lactate as part of the cori cycle in all mammalian cells43. upon cellular injury, LDH is released into the bloodstream resulting in increased lactate dehydrogenase activitywhich has been suggested to be a marker reflecting alteration in organ/cardiac metabolism associated withxenobiotic/kerosene related tissue complications44,45. the ability of CPLEE to decrease the activities of Lactate dehydrogenase in the serum of rats may indicate its cardioprotective potentials.
+Lactate dehydrogenase (LDH), a cytosolic enzyme catalyses the reversible conversion of pyruvate to lactate as part of the Cori cycle in all mammalian cells43. upon cellular injury, LDH is released into the bloodstream resulting in increased lactate dehydrogenase activitywhich has been suggested to be a marker reflecting alteration in organ/cardiac metabolism associated withxenobiotic/kerosene related tissue complications44,45. the ability of CPLEE to decrease the activities of Lactate dehydrogenase in the serum of rats may indicate its cardioprotective potentials.

 LIMITATIONS OF THE STUDY